If you’re looking to avoid single-use kitchen items, then after plastic wrap replacements, parchment paper replacements is actually a very easy step!

 If you’re thinking that parchment paper is…paper and paper is recyclable.
 Why are we talking about this anyway?

 Many parchment papers, however, have a coating on them that isn’t recyclable or even compostable, so look at the packaging.

-So here we are back to looking for a safe, effective way to safe your food and your pans!
+So here we are back to looking for a safe, effective ways to save your food and your pans!

 what can i use instead of parchment paper in the oven?

 As I mentioned above, the main replacement for parchment paper are these silpat mats.